Programs

 Nurturing the Next Generation of Mental Health Professionals

-ARCC provides internship opportunities for MFT/PCC and ASW students enrolled in practicum classes from local universities.
-Individual and group supervision per BBS guidelines is provided by licensed clinicians.
-The Program helps to prepare tomorrow’s mental health practitioners to better understand and support the special needs of high-risk, disenfranchised individuals by providing diverse, holistic training opportunities in homes, schools, clinics, one-on-one, in group settings and now via telehealth.
-Interns provide therapy in Spanish or English on multiple school sites located throughout Santa Clara County.
+ARCC provides internship opportunities for MFT/PCC and ASW students enrolled in practicum classes with partnering local universities.
+Individual and group supervisions are provided by licensed clinicians to meet BBS guidelines, fulfill academic standards and to enhance professional skills and clinical insight.
+The Program helps to prepare tomorrow’s mental health practitioners to better understand and support the unique needs of high-risk, disenfranchised individuals by providing diverse, holistic training opportunities in homes, schools, clinics, and via telehealth in one-on-one settings.
+Interns have an opportunity to use their dual language skills with clients or they have access to a language line to help them meet the linguistic needs of our diverse clients.
+For more information, please submit a form on our contact us page or email us at info@alumrockcc.org.

 For more information, please submit a form on our contact us page or email us at info@alumrockcc.org.